-The Village Center zones appear in the Cardiff Town Center area as well as commercial areas in Olivenhain.
-Other S30, X30 or R30 sites also exist where the "village center" palette is most desirable.
+The Village Center character context zones appears in the Cardiff Town Center area as well as commercial areas in Olivenhain.
+Other AHE-S30, AHE-X30 or AHE-R30 sites also exist where the "village center" palette is most desirable.
 The desired Village Center character includes a mixture of land uses within close proximity to each other where smaller buildings are "clustered" and connected via pathways, courtyards, and other outdoor connections.
 Buildings should be modestly set back from the street and have more variation in building frontage than the other two design contexts, but connecting to the street remains very important.
 Uses should be vertically "stacked" or horizontally arranged on a single site.
 A sense of connection with the outdoors should be pronounced.
 Materials should respond to the established community.
 For example, Cardiff Town Center includes historic brick structures as well as newer buildings with colorfully painted stucco; Olivenhain includes more natural materials such as wood, masonry and clay tile roofs.
 Reinforcing the traditional character of the Village Center context is a key objective.

-SHOPFRONT VILLAGE (S30-V)
+SHOPFRONT VILLAGE (AHE-S30-V)